Protecting wild land

 We work hard to persuade governments and policy makers of the benefits of wild land, the value in protecting and restoring it, and that there is strong public support for better protection for wild land.
 Current policy work areas include work to ensure the principles of the Wild Land Areas map are upheld, energy, land reform in Scotland, campaigning for planning democracy and working to increase understanding of rewilding and the need for stronger deer control.

 We stand up for wild land when it comes under threat - challenging inappropriate developments that will damage wild land.
-We recently took legal action against the Scottish Government's decision to consent the giant Stronelairg wind farm in the Monadhliath Mountains.
-We are currently campaigning to save Wild Land Area 34 in the far north of Scotland.
+We have taken legal action against the Scottish Government's decision to consent the giant Stronelairg wind farm in the Monadhliath Mountains.
+We have been campaigning to save Wild Land Area 34 in the far north of Scotland.
+We were proud to win the public vote as TGO Outdoor Campaigner of the Year in 2015.
 By making a donation you can help us continue to campaign for wild land.

 Our work makes a difference